If you’re curious if you can buy a condo using an FHA loan.

-There are several factors that go into getting final approval for a loan.
+Several factors go into getting final approval for a loan.
 The mortgage underwriter will look at your application as a whole.
 Certain things in your credit report may pose a bigger risk to the lender, making them deny the application.

-Because each lender is different and just because one lender denies a loan, does not mean another lender will not approve it.
-Each FHA-approved lender sets their own requirements, so keep on trying until you find one who is willing to approve you.
+Because each lender is different, and just because one lender denies a loan does not mean another lender will not approve it.
+Each FHA-approved lender sets their own requirements, so keep on trying until you find one willing to approve you.

 Mortgage Insurance Premium (MIP)

-In order for the FHA to insure the loan, borrowers need to pay mortgage insurance premium (MIP).
+For the FHA to insure the loan, borrowers need to pay mortgage insurance premiums (MIP).
 This is an annual fee, just like paying car insurance.
-The MIP is the same whether you’re buying a condo or a single family home.
+The MIP is the same whether you’re buying a condo or a single-family home.
 FHA MIP was recently lowered significantly.
-If you put less than 10 percent as a downpayment your MIP will be 0.85 percent.
-If you put more than 10% downpayment then that number drops to 0.80 percent.
+If you put less than 10 percent as a downpayment, your MIP will be 0.85 percent.
+If you put more than 10% downpayment, then that number drops to 0.80 percent.

-MIP, short for mortgage insurance premium, is a monthly fee borrowers pay to the Federal Housing Administration to insure the loan.
+MIP, short for mortgage insurance premium, is monthly fee borrowers pay to the Federal Housing Administration to insure the loan.
 The MIP charge will be dependent on the Loan-to-Value ratio of the mortgage when it is started.
-LTV is short for Loan-to-value, the LTV is the amount owed on a loan compared to the value of the property.
-For instance, a $200,000 home that has a remaining loan balance of $150,000 has a LTV of 75%.
+LTV is short for Loan-to-value; the LTV is the amount owed on a loan compared to the property’s value.
+For instance, a $200,000 home with a remaining loan balance of $150,000 has an LTV of 75%.

-- If the loan has less an LTV greater than 90% the MIP is 0.85 percent of the loan amount amount.
-If the loan has an LTV under 90% the MIP is 0.80 percent.
+- If the loan has less an LTV greater than 90%, the MIP is 0.85 percent of the loan amount.
+If the loan has an LTV under 90%, the MIP is 0.80 percent.